 So often, when in the midst of a fight, we’re trying so hard to get our own point across that we essentially forget about the other person’s side.

-- Try repeating what they’ve said back to them: Even a simple statement like “you felt hurt when I spoke over you”can be a validating and powerful tool for helping to find solutions and grow your relationship.
+- Try repeating what you hear them say back to them: Even a simple statement like “It sounds like you felt hurt when I spoke over you” can be a validating statement when your partner is upset.

-And while it can be difficult to hear your partner (or anyone, really) speaking about your role in an argument, now’s not the time to play defense.
-To a healthy degree, you may need to let go of your own hurt, or the need to be right, in order to properly accept responsibility for your part in the fight.
+While it can be difficult to hear your partner speak about your role in an argument, now’s not the time to play defense.

 4. Share your side – without pointing fingers